-There are many established opportunities for non-disabled young people to make music in groups (e.g. joining a youth orchestra), but the same cannot be said for young disabled people as often these groups and ensembles contain disabling barriers (e.g. not including iPads as acceptable instruments).
+There are many established opportunities for non-disabled young people to make music in groups (e.g. joining a youth orchestra), but the same cannot be said for young Disabled people.
+Often these groups and ensembles present Disabling barriers (e.g. not including iPads as acceptable instruments).

-We work in partnership with other music organisations to create new approaches to group music-making which have access built into them from the start, such as Young DaDa Ensemble, Soundbox and Essex Music Hub’s current work to develop an ensemble.
+We work in partnership with other music organisations to create new approaches to group music-making with access built in from the start.
+These include Young DaDa Ensemble, Soundbox and Essex Music Hub’s inclusive ensembles.

 Young DaDa Ensemble

 Young DaDa Ensemble is a musical group based in Merseyside, involving a mixed group of young Disabled people aged 11-25.
 It is a partnership led by DaDaFest, with Drake Music, Live Music Now and Resonate Music Hub.